Create Document Index with GroupDocs.Search for Java: A Complete Guide

 ExtractedData extractedData = extractor.extract(document, extractionOptions);

-to serialize the extracted data.
+How to serialize extracted data

 ByteArrayOutputStream outputStream = new ByteArrayOutputStream();